TuRbii/chromegnome/README.md

 This is a Google Apps Script to powerwash, erase user data, lock, or unlock a chromebook.
 This utilizes Admin SDK API directory_v1, with a Google Form and Apps Script.
 If you would like to use this, you should create a Google form matching the one I've shown here.
+The script can now change a device's OU.
+To use this feature you'll need to add options to the action menu in the form.
+For us we use the OU names "Elementary 1:1, Middle School 1:1, and High School 1:1".
+Take a look at the script and modify the OU paths and names to match your organization.

 ![screen40](https://github.com/TuRbii/powerwash/assets/16769806/464bf710-c1ca-4980-b671-e626531550af)